daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 platforms that automatically optimize images.
 Being able to extract a message locally does not guarantee that it will survive after uploading the file to an external service.

+## What is the difference between watermarking and steganography?

+**Watermarking** aims to insert a mark associated with the content, usually to identify authorship, ownership, provenance, or integrity.
+The mark may be visible or invisible, and it is often designed to survive certain transformations.

+**Steganography** aims to hide the existence of a communication.
+The main goal is not to prove ownership of the file, but to prevent an observer from easily distinguishing whether it contains a hidden message.

+## What is the difference between cryptography and steganography?

+Cryptography protects the content of the message: it transforms the information so that it cannot be read without the appropriate key.
+However, it usually does not hide the fact that encrypted communication exists.

+Steganography tries to hide the existence of the message.
+Both techniques can be
+combined: first the message is encrypted, and then it is embedded into a cover using steganography.

+## What is the difference between robust and fragile steganography?

+**Robust** steganography tries to make the message survive transformations such as recompression, resizing, noise, or cropping.
+It is closer to some watermarking scenarios, where the mark should remain present even after the file changes.

+**Fragile** steganography may lose the message after small changes to the file.
+Many methods designed for low detectability are fragile because they depend on specific pixel values or coefficients.

+## What are rich models?

+**Rich models** are steganalysis models based on extracting many statistical features from the file and using them to train a classifier.
+For spatial images, the classic example is SRM (*Spatial Rich Model*); for JPEG images, related models include JRM.

+These models were one of the foundations of modern steganalysis for years and remain important for understanding how small statistical changes introduced by steganography can be detected.

+## What is CNN-based steganalysis?

+**CNN-based steganalysis** uses convolutional neural networks to learn patterns that distinguish covers from stegos.
+Instead of manually designing all statistical features, the model learns useful representations from training data.

+These methods can be powerful, but they depend heavily on the quality and representativeness of the data.
+Problems such as Cover Source Mismatch can strongly affect their performance.

+## What is calibration in JPEG steganalysis?

+Calibration is a classical JPEG steganalysis technique that tries to estimate what an image may have looked like before embedding.
+A common approach is to decompress the image, crop it slightly, and recompress it to obtain a reference version.

+By comparing features from the suspicious image with features from the calibrated version, some attacks can detect anomalies introduced by JPEG steganography methods.

 ## What is Aletheia?